kcharb7/Mission-to-Mars/README.md

     </div>
  </div>
 ```
-To add in the news article and summary, I first set up the grid underneath the header by creating a new <div /> with a class of “row” and an id of “mars-news”:
+To add in the news article and summary, I first set up the grid underneath the header by creating a new div tag with a class of “row” and an id of “mars-news”:
 ```
     <!-- Mars News -->
     <div class="row" id="mars-news">